Reynolds v Times Newspapers Ltd: Facts

-Albert Reynolds had been the Taoiseach (Prime Minister) of Ireland until a political crisis in 1994.
+Albert Reynolds had been the taoiseach (prime minister) of Ireland until a political crisis in 1994.
 The Times had published an article in Ireland to the effect that Reynolds had misled the Irish Parliament; this article was then published in the United Kingdom.
 However, the UK version omitted an explanation that Reynolds had given for the events, which had been printed in the original article.
 Reynolds brought an action for defamation.
 The defences of justification and fair comment were unavailable, given the factual nature of the article.
 Times Newspapers Ltd appealed that the defence of qualified privilege be considered; the Court of Appeal denied this.
 The appeal to the House of Lords was therefore on the matter of whether the defence of qualified privilege be extended to cover the mass media.

 Lords judgement: the ten criteria

-Lord Nicholls, speaking for the majority, upheld Lord Bingham's judgement in the Court of Appeal, adding to it a list of ten criteria against which attempts to use the defence of qualified privilege should be judged:
+Lord Nicholls, speaking for the majority, upheld Lord Bingham's judgement in the Court of Appeal, adding to it a non-exhaustive list of ten criteria against which attempts to use the defence of qualified privilege should be judged:

 The elasticity of the common law principle enables interference with freedom of speech to be confined to what is necessary in the circumstances of the case.
 This elasticity enables the court to give appropriate weight, in today's conditions, to the importance of freedom of expression by the media on all matters of public concern.

 Depending on the circumstances, the matters to be taken into account include the following.
 The comments are illustrative only.